isomerpages/moe-temasekjc/_admissions/JC1 Orientation 2026.md

 each will be scheduled on <strong>Thursday, 5 February 2026 or Friday, 6 February 2026.</strong>
 </p>
 <p>If you have signed up accurately and by the stipulated deadline, you can
-check your specific practical audition timing outside <strong>J206 (MEP1)</strong> from 1:00 pm on <strong>Wednesday, 4 February</strong>.
-J206 (MEP1) is situated
+check your specific practical audition timing outside <strong>J206 (MEP1)</strong> from <strong>1:00 pm on</strong>  <strong>Wednesday, 4 February</strong>.
-at the second level of Block J near the Auditorium.
+J206 (MEP1) is situated at the second level of Block J near the Auditorium.
 Wait outside J206 (MEP1) at least 5 minutes before your scheduled practical audition date and time.</p>
 <p>Please note that requests for change in practical audition timings and
 dates will not be entertained.</p>
 <p>A 2-hour written test will take place on <strong>Thursday, 5 February at J206 (MEP1)</strong> from <strong>1400 to 1600 hrs.</strong>